grafana/grafana-operator/docs/docs/_index.md

 ## Content Cache Duration

 Grafana doesn't have any webhooks or similar ways of giving information to the operator that a grafana resource, like a dashboard, has been changed.
-Due to this the Grafana operator constantly have to check with the Grafana API and see if something have changed in the dashboard.
+Due to this the Grafana operator has to constantly check the Grafana API to see if something changed in the dashboard.

-That is why we introduced `spec.contentCacheDuration`, this is a configuration that makes it possible to tell the operator how often should it check with the Grafana instance if the dashboard matches the the settings that is defined in Kubernetes.
+That is why we introduced `spec.contentCacheDuration`, this is a configuration that makes it possible to tell the operator how often it should check with the Grafana instance if the dashboard matches the settings that are defined in the Kubernetes CR.

-So if for example a dashboard is changed the operator will come in a overwrite those settings after `24h` by default.
+So, if for example, a dashboard is changed, the operator will come in and overwrite those settings after `24h` by default.
-If you never want the operator to check if the dashboard have changed you need to set this value to `0h`.
+If you never want the operator to check if the dashboards have changed you need to set this value to `0h`.

 This can of course be annoying for your dashboard developers.
 But we recommend that before doing any change to a dashboard in the Grafana UI that you first copy the existing dashboard and work on the copy instead.
 When you are finished with your changes export the changes and update the dashboard CR.